Mary Jane Angelo

 - This course explores the legal and policy issues surrounding such topics as assisted reproductive technologies, human and embryonic research, medical decision-making, access to health care, public health and infectious disease, and end of life issues.

-- “Breaking Our Pesticide Addiction: A 12-Step Program for Ecologically-Based Pest Management,” in From Farm-to-Fork: Growing Sustainable Food Systems for the 21st Century (University of Akron, forthcoming 2015)
+- “Breaking Our Pesticide Addiction: A 12-Step Program for Ecologically-Based Pest Management,” in From Farm-to-Fork: Growing Sustainable Food Systems for the 21st Century (University of Akron 2016)

 - “Survey of Florida Water Law” in Waters and Water Rights (Robert E. Beck, ed.)
 (Matthew Bender & Co., Inc.) (2012 update)